pbcanfield/ASCT/README.md

 From here the user has several options which they can specify depending on their individual needs.

 ### Configuration file setup.
 The only required argument for ASCT is a user defined json configuration file.
 This is a file which specifies all relevant information which is needed to infer the parameters a user is interested in.
 There are five subsections required in every configuration file for ASCT: ```manifest```, ```optimzation_settings```,```run```,```conditions```, and ```optimzation_parameters```.
-Each subsection has a variety of options which the user can set for a general run, some of which are required and some are conditional based on the user's job.
+Each subsection has a variety of options which the user can set for a general run, some of which are required, and some are conditional based on the user's job.
 Here is the general breakdown of a config file by section.
 #### ```"manifest"```
 * Required Settings:
     * ```"job_type"```: Specifies if a user wants to optimize parameters from provided current response information or if they would like to validate against a ground truth model.
 Can be set to either ```"ground_truth"``` or ```"from_data"``` respectively.